 Far From Bored Dog Boarding Services!

 The unkennel, dog kennel.
 Far from bored, dog boarding.
 Homedog isn’t your typical dog kennel and we don’t just offer dog boarding, we offer an all-inclusive, cage-free dog resort!
 What is a an all-inclusive, cage-free dog resort you ask?
 Well, it’s a place your dog will have the freedom to be a dog all day long.
 It’s a cage-free, dog boarding experience that provides your dog with an extension of home.
-We don’t crate or cage your dog for the majority of the day – they are free to experience a day of learning, playing and exploring and when the day is done they return to rest in their private suite with an elevated dog bed, food/water (as permitted), toys and any other comforts of home they came with.
+We don’t crate or cage your dog for the majority of the day – they are free to experience a day of learning, playing and exploring and when the day is done they return to rest in their private suite with an elevated dog bed (upon request), food/water (as permitted), toys and any other comforts of home they came with.
 When it comes to all-inclusive, that means we won’t charge you so your dog can get 30 minutes of play-time or to feed your dog a meal or administer medication.
 If you want your dog to participate in dog daycare, your dog joins daycare.
 Dog needs fed at 2pm?
 Your dog eats at 2pm.
 Dog needs medicine?
 Medicine they will receive.
 We want your dog’s stay at Homedog to be more than a typical dog kennel and we want to give your dog more excitement than typical dog boarding.
 Dog boarding can be stressful for both the dog and the parents and by keeping your dog’s routine in place and providing them with the comforts of home, it helps reduce the anxiety and stress that can come with dog boarding.
 Add to that the fact that we include daily daycare and now your dog is receiving a healthy amount of exercise and interaction.
 What dog wouldn’t love this place?

 DOG BOARDING PRICES